JeanUCD/DavisTransportSystem/README.md

 # DavisTransportSystem
-Build a Multimodal Transportation System for Davis
+Use python script to build a multimodal transportation system for the Davis city, including Bike, Transit and car.
+Goal: Provide mobility for residents in Davis and reduce emission